openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 # Batch Credential Endpoint {#batch-credential-endpoint}

 The Batch Credential Endpoint issues multiple Credentials in one Batch Credential Response as approved by the End-User upon presentation of a valid Access Token representing this approval.
+Support for this endpoint is OPTIONAL.

 Communication with the Batch Credential Endpoint MUST utilize TLS.